udexon/SMMP/SMJSON.md

 In example (2), bash history is saved to h_* from time to time.

-`J_root` SMJSON will be the missing link for bash output text file to be interfaced to SMGDB and the rest of the World Wide Web.
+`J_smjson` SMJSON will be the missing link for bash output text file to be interfaced to SMGDB and the rest of the World Wide Web.

 JSON has the fundamental structure for constructing a graph database (GDB).
 However, it needs a high level interface to high level functions to form a GDB, which is provided by SMJSON.

-2. Default filename is `J_root` or `.J_root` in each directory.
+2. Default filename is `J_smjson` or `.J_smjson` in each directory.

 SMGDB uses the filename convention of `T_*` where `T` is a single alphanumeric character representing the category or type of file.
 A capital letter denotes a system file.